An update from Professor Jill Hurst-Wahl

 First, we learned that people are very willing to donate used and new books, when they know that the books are going to a good cause.
 And, yes, some people did purchase new books for the Little Free Libraries.
 What a joy to know that someone took their time and money to select a book that will be read by a person they will never meet.

 Second, we heard from community residents and other people who have a Syracuse connection who wanted to donate money to the Little Free Libraries.
-The iSchool at Syracuse University created a way for people to donate money through its web site and earmark that donation for the Little Free Libraries.
+The iSchool at Syracuse University created a way for people to through its web site and earmark that donation for the Little Free Libraries.
 These cash donations will be used to purchase new and used books for each Little Free Library.
 The iSchool will work with the community caretakers of the Little Free Libraries to select the books that are to purchased.
 While purchasing books will be helpful, we know that a book drive will need to be done in spring 2013 in order to have a good influx of books.
 We know that we learned valuable lessons from the books drive this spring, so that we might be even more organized next year.

 Third, we learned that “processing” book donations is time consuming.
 Processing means sorting through them, putting in LFL bookplates and bookmarks, and then boxing them so they can easily be delivered to one of the LFLs.
 It doesn’t sound time consuming, but anyone who has sat with several hundred books can tell you that it is.
 Which brings me to…